 The National Science and Media Museum is committed to providing greater access to our collection and our expertise.

-On this page you’ll find some examples of the ways we share our skills and knowledge, plus some information that may be useful if you are interested in research using our collection.
+On this page you’ll find some examples of the ways we share our skills and knowledge, plus information that may be useful if you are interested in research using our collection.

 Sharing our knowledge